Parks Reopening Guidelines

 - Bring supplies with you to wash and sanitize regularly.

-- Stay off play structures and out of picnic shelters.
+- Stay out of picnic shelters.

 - Only use sport courts with your own family and your own play equipment; fields at athletic complexes will remain closed.